Deep reinforcement learning for preparation of thermal and prethermal quantum states: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank fruitful discussion with Ryusuke Hamazaki and Jiahao Yao.
-S. B. is supported by Materials education program for the future leaders in research, industry, and Technology (MERIT) of The University of Tokyo.
-N.Y. wishes to thank JST PRESTO No. JPMJPR2119.
-Y.A. acknowledges support from the Japan Society for the Promotion of Science through Grant Nos.
+S. B. is supported by Materials Education rogram for the future leaders in Research, Industry, and Technology (MERIT) of The University of Tokyo.
+N.Y. wishes to acknowledge JST PRESTO No. JPMJPR2119 and JST Grant Number JPMJPF2221.
+Y.A. acknowledges support from the Japan Society for the Promotion of Science (JSPS) through Grant Nos.
 JP19K23424 and JP21K13859.
-T.S. is supported by JSPS KAKENHI Grant Number JP19H05796 and JST, CREST Grant Number JPMJCR20C1, Japan.
+T.S. is supported by JSPS KAKENHI Grant Number JP19H05796, JST CREST Grant Number JPMJCR20C1, Japan, and JST ERATO-FS Grant Number JPMJER2204, Japan.
 N.Y. and T.S. are also supported by Institute of AI and Beyond of The University of Tokyo.
 We implemented the exact time evolution in \sref{sss:ge} with QuSpin~\cite{weinberg_quspin_2017,weinberg_quspin_2019} and the RL algorithm with PyTorch~\cite{NEURIPS2019_9015}.
 The RL in \sref{sss:gge} is performed on AI Bridging Cloud Infrastructure (ABCI) of National Institute of Advanced Industrial Science and Technology (AIST).

 \thefigure{\thesection\arabic{figure}}